-I thought another border collie mix would be a good playmate for him.
+I thought another border collie mix would be a good playmate for Radcliff.
 I contacted a border collie rescue.
 They wouldn’t adopt a female dog to us because we had Peg, a female shepherd.
 Peg was 14 years old and very independent.

 I had been looking for almost three months when I came across a photo of a German Shepherd mix pup that touched my heart.
 I submitted an application.
 We were third on a waiting list.

-Several weeks passed.
+Almost a month passed.
 We received an email that the other two applications didn’t work out.
+Were we still interested?
 A lady found Ina and her sister.
 Two puppies were too much work so she asked for help.
 Ina’s sister was adopted quickly.
 A foster family kept her outside in the back yard.
 She was very shy and timid around men.
 As I write this, I realized that was the exact description on the Humane Society form about Sandy.